-It is difficult to think of a country that has undergone a greater transformation in terms of its media landscape in recent years than Myanmar, which was led by successive military dictatorships for several decades, and where the state exercised draconian controls over media.
+It is difficult to think of a country that has undergone a greater transformation in terms of its media landscape in recent years than Myanmar.
+Led by successive military dictatorships for several decades, the state exercised draconian controls over media.
 State propaganda publications were often the only insight into the country’s political machinations, dissent was stamped out, and opposition voices simply not tolerated.
 Journalists were regularly jailed and privately-owned newspapers had not been permitted since the 1960s.
 In this way, the degree of state intervention in the media system in the past was total — and it remains extremely high.

 Only 16 percent of the voices in Myanmar news were found to belong to women (less than one in five), and women were rarely sought as ‘experts’ on any given topic.